replikativ/mercurius/README.md

 ## Eclipse Public License with Transparent Payment Enforcement Additions

 This is an augmented EPL 2.0 license requiring the licensee to comply with the payment functionality.
 In case where no payment functions are used it corresponds to vanilla EPL 2.0.
 It has not been tested in court yet and legal feedback is welcome.
 Please open an issue on this repository to get in contact.
-Other open source licenses could be augmented in a similar way, although copyleft licenses make more sense since they require application of the license also to derivative works.
+Other open source licenses could be augmented in a similar way, although copyleft licenses make more sense, since they require application of the license also to derivative works.

 ~~~
 Eclipse Public License - Version 2.0 with Transparent Payment Enforcement Additions